JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel job title mapping model {\m} toward making a granular job taxonomy using a real-world and large-scale career trajectory dataset, which contains more than 350K job titles. {\m} is based on multi-aspect embeddings (i.e., topological, semantic , and syntactic embedding), multi-aspect co-attention, and reasoning-based representaion to effectively deal with the challenges of the \emph{Job Title Mapping (JTM)} task.
-To present the effectiveness of our proposal, we conducted extensive experiments to compare the performance of {\m} against ten comparable baselines on the \emph{JTM} classification task and we did ablation study.
-Furthermore, we conducted additional experiments using practical downstream tasks (i.e., link prediction and job mobility prediction) to see the practical impact.
-We showed that: (1) {\m} outperformed all baseline models in the \emph{JTM} task, and (2) {\m} was effective in career-domain downstream tasks.
-For real-world applications, {\m} can be utilized in two scenarios.
-First, {\m} can serve as a binary classifier API and produce a mapping probability score for two input job titles.
-Second, {\m} can return the most relevant job group from a job title as input.
-Those applications will be publicly available as a demo in the future.
+In this paper, we proposed a novel job title normalization model, {\ours}, toward creating a fine-grained job taxonomy using a real-world and large-scale career trajectory dataset.
+Our approach utilized multi-aspect embeddings (\ie, graph, semantic, and syntactic embedding), multi-aspect co-attention, and reasoning-based representation to address the challenges of the \emph{Job Title Normalization} ({\jtm}) task effectively.
+We conducted extensive experiments comparing {\ours} to ten baseline models on the {\jtm} task and performed an ablation study.
+Furthermore, we conducted additional experiments on practical downstream tasks, such as link prediction and job mobility prediction, to assess the practical impact of our approach.
+Our results showed that: (1) {\ours} outperformed all baseline models in the {\jtm} task, and (2) {\ours} was effective in job-domain downstream tasks.
+Finally, we release {\ours} as an API for public use, which is useful for job-domain downstream tasks.